tboby/onnx-asr-addon/onnx-asr/DOCS.md

 It may also run certain whisper models faster depending on your CPU.

+This is also available as a standalone docker container at [wyoming-onnx-asr](https://github.com/tboby/wyoming-onnx-asr)

 ## ⚠️ Warning—Memory intense in default configuration

 It's strongly recommended you only use this Add-on on systems with more than 8GB of RAM.